schpet/askii/README.md

 TODO
 ====

-  * resize
+  * resize without breaking
-  * add skier!
   * and trails!
-  * generate levels on the fly
+  * levels
   * collidable characters with a crash animation
   * figure out what works:
     * pop top div off, append div to bottom